How Digital Devices Cause Nearsightedness

 How to Help Our Children

-Current guidelines state that children younger than two should be exposed to screens as little as possible and those over two should only be allowed 1-2 hours per day (adults can also take a cue from this).
+Current guidelines state that children younger than two should be exposed to screens as little as possible.
+Even older children should be limited to two hours per day (adults can also take a cue from this).

 Another common sense fix is to kick tablet-transfixed kids outdoors.
 Along with reducing screen time, exercise helps development of the visual system and the body as a whole.

 We’ve long been told about the benefits exercise can bring to us.
 A healthier immune system and better developed system is also more resilient to eye issues.
 Lower chances of other illnesses and infections loop back into this, giving you an even stronger visual system.
 Many studies have also linked sunlight to being beneficial for your health, both overall and eye specific.